Tiniifan/InazumaElevenSaveEditor/README.md

 # [NoFarmForMe](https://discord.gg/3FpDBSz)

+The Source Code is empty for the moment because I work on a Dragon Ball Fusion Save Editor You can Star and follow this repository if you want to be aware of the updates!

 NoFarmForMe is a simple Inazuma Eleven Save Editor, programmed in C#.

 You don't need to run the game to build your Team, the application